I love flowers, especially when their fragrance is vibrant enough to match their looks! Here are seven flowers that I

 White lilacs smell the sweetest, but lilacs also come in pink and many, many shades of purple and lavender.
 Lilac plants can be tiny shrubs or small-sized trees.
 Branches covered in dense blossoms are sometimes sold as cut flowers in late spring, but the four-pointed flowers wilt quickly.

 Freesias are showy and fragrant and come is almost every color imaginable.

 Violets are tricky.
 They're tiny and hide amid the grass, moss, and mud in the shadiest spots in a garden.
 And, unfortunately, not all varieties are equally worth bending down to smell.
 But there's one kind of tiny pink violet that definitely is worth seeking out.
 These make the ordinary purple violets smell like nothing at all.

-Cut violets aren't showy, and I've never seen them sold, but they will last for a little while in tiny vase of water.
+Cut violets aren't showy, and I've never seen them sold, but they will last for a little while in a tiny vase of water.

 Sweet peas are the absolute sweetest-smelling flowers.
-I love, love, love and have always loved sweet peas.
-They come in deep red, white, pink, magenta, purple and many speckled combinations of those colors.
+I have always loved sweet peas.
+They come in deep red, white, pink, magenta, purple, and many speckled combinations of those colors.
 Each variety and each color has a slightly different scent, which means they're never boring.

 The sprawling tangle of dusty green that is a sweet pea plant might not be much to look at until the flowers bloom, but the wait is worth it.